MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 Correlation between payment value and payment_installment = 0.33.
 Moderate positive correlation — more installments tend to mean higher payment values.
 While this isn’t a very strong correlation, it’s the most significant one among the listed variables.

---> Promotion added if customer use installment will stimualate customer pay more --> increase revenue

 ### 2.2.2 Retained Customer correlation